TID-Lab/aggie/README.md

   1. Follow [these instructions](https://developer.twitter.com/en/docs/basics/authentication/oauth-1-0a/obtaining-user-access-tokens) to generate tokens to use the Twitter API.
   1. Go to Settings > Configuration and edit the Twitter settings.
 Remember to toggle the switch on, once you have saved the settings.

-#### Facebook

-  1. Visit [your apps](https://developers.facebook.com/apps/) on the Facebook developers site.
-Create a new app if needed.
-  1. Inside your Facebook app, obtain `client_id` and `client_secret`.
-  1. To obtain an access token, in a browser, visit `https://graph.facebook.com/oauth/access_token?client_secret=xxx&client_id=xxx&grant_type=client_credentials` using your `client_id` and `client_secret`.
-  1. Go to Settings > Configuration and edit the Facebook settings.
-Remember to toggle the switch on, once you have saved the settings.

 #### CrowdTangle